 The other legal requirement after the public filing of the Certificate of Formation is the adoption of a private Operating Agreement for the LLC.
-Some states, such as Delaware, require every LLC have an operating agreement In Delaware, it can be “written, oral or implied.”
-It is a best practice to have a signed LLC Operating Agreement.
-Requiring your clients have written Operating Agreements is a best practice to reduce the likelihood of conflicts in the future, because usually LLC Operating Agreements provide for “prenuptial” provisions to reduce the risk of a dispute when there is a break-up.
+Some states, such as Delaware, require every LLC have an operating agreement In Delaware.
+It can be “written, oral or implied.”
+Requiring your clients have written Operating Agreements is a best practice to reduce the likelihood of conflicts in the future.
+Usually LLC Operating Agreements provide for “prenuptial” provisions to reduce the risk of a dispute when there is a break-up.
 Note that Delaware has a provision that allows for an oral Operating Agreement as an exception to the Statute of Frauds (where normally writings are required for certain real estate transactions).

 Be careful when clients or their accountants have filed their own Certificate of Formation.
 Often times they do not enter into an Operating Agreement, meaning the LLC may not even be “duly formed,” even if it has a Certificate of Formation on record.
 This is why a Certificate of Good Standing is not the only document a bank requests when deciding whether an LLC was duly formed.
 Also often the Operating Agreement by self-filers or the generic form provided by formation agents may not be appropriate for the client’s particular business or deal.